 - Other enterprise customers, who were left behind, see the broad benefits and start adopting the technology.

-- A delivery center.
+- Focus on economic value.
 While there is scope for experiments, it is really important that the COE deliver results to the business.
 This is what most COEs get wrong – they setup it up to experiment and research, but not deliver.

 - Deliver applications.
 Today, the thinking around AI and ML mostly stops at models or dashboards.
 This is a good first step, but to have real impact with this technology, it must be expressed within applications that are usable by the end line of business users, who should not need any expertise in AI/ML to use these applications.
 Think Apps not Models.

-- Data culture.
+- Promote data culture.
 Data is a pre-requisite to successfully using and deploying AI and in most enterprises, it is quite broken and siloed.
 An AI COE needs data and a very pleasant by-product is the culture of treating data as an asset.

-- A program that leverages AI software to help achieve key business objectives, while building strong capabilities in AI.
+- Build a program that leverages AI software to help achieve key business objectives, while building strong capabilities in AI.

 A COE is a vehicle, a framework of execution.
 That framework will differ from organization to organization but some common themes remain consistent.